-Credit is a funny thing.
+Establishing credit is a funny thing.
 It’s hard to get if you really need it, but easy to get if you don’t.
 In other words, building your credit score in the first place is challenging, but once you’ve done so, you’ll be in good shape.
 But how do you build your credit score if you can’t get credit in the first place?
-Here’s what you need to know.

 This is a credit card that is backed by a cash deposit that you make, equal to the credit limit of the card.
-That cash stays on deposit with the lender for as long as you have the card.
-You use the card like any other credit card – you use it for purchases, and then you pay the balance when it’s due.
+That cash acts as a security deposit and stays with the lender for as long as you have the card.
+You use the card like any other credit card and pay the balance when it’s due.

 The difference is that, if you don’t make your payment, the lender has your deposit to protect their interest.
 But if they have to dip into the deposit, your credit rating will suffer.
 A secured card is a temporary measure — once you’ve built up your credit, you’ll be able to qualify for an unsecured card.

 Building better credit without a credit card of any kind is futile.
 Apply for a card with a low limit — and just apply for one.
 Lenders will pay attention to the number of accounts you apply for, so just apply for one to start with.
 If you get the card, you’re off to a good start.

 2. Get a Co-Signer